qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectortable.rst

 ..........

 ``Input layer`` [vector: any]
-  Input vector layer
+  Input vector layer.

 ``Field name`` [string]
-  Name of the new field
+  Name of the new field.

   Default: *(not set)*